 Be Smart with Your Pet Outdoors

 It takes minimal effort to protect yourself and your pet from wildlife.
 Plenty of dangerous animals roam the outdoors, and we must remember it is their natural habitat and home.
 So, it needs to be respected.
 Keep your pet on a leash.
 Do not stray from hiking trails.
 Be sure to monitor your cat or dog even at home.
-A responsible pet owner is a loving pet owner.
+A responsible pet owner is a loving pet owner or emotional support dog owner.